Updated: May 14

 If you’re currently moving through a mental health challenge and/or a destabilizing life transition, consider these 9 tips for supporting your mental health and encouraging slow, steady healing:

-Once you’re ready, create a support team.
+Once you’re ready, reach out to a professional for help.
 Having compassionate, competent support around you can help you feel held, taken care of, and guided in ways that ‘going it alone’ might not.
-I believe in multi-pronged approaches to mental health that include a mix of tools including therapy, acupuncture, exercise, nutrition, spiritual practice, mindfulness, meditation, yoga, herbal medicine, and for some people, pharmaceutical medication.
+I believe in multi-pronged approaches to mental health that include a mix of tools including psychotherapy, acupuncture, exercise, nutrition, spiritual practice, mindfulness, meditation, yoga, herbal medicine, and for some people, pharmaceutical medication.
 It’s your healing process and you choose your tools.

 2. Identify your triggers and recognize your habit patterns.